foundations-fall-2016/session5/readme.md

 }
 ```

 The [flex property](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is used on flex children only.
 We are using a shortcut here which includes `flex-grow, flex-shrink, and flex-basis`.
-The default is `0 1 auto`.
+Default is `Default is 0 1 auto`.

 Here is the long form: